act-rules/act-rules.github.io/_rules/SC4-1-2-iframe-unique-name.md

 #### Inapplicable example 2

-Usage of `alt` attribute to describe content is not valid.
+`alt` cannot be used to provide accessible name for iframe.

 ```html
 <iframe alt="Some" src="../test-assets/SC4-1-2-iframe-unique-name-doc1.html">